arikast/askbash/README.md

 ### Some nit-picky syntax/naming rules which MUST be followed

-- If your Ruby completion class is called Abc, then it must be defined in a class called AbcCompleter whose definition can be found in $ASKBASH_HOME/lib/completers/AbcCompleter.rb
+- If your Ruby completion class is called `<Abc>` in the .yml config, then it must be defined in a Ruby class called AbcCompleter whose definition can be found in $ASKBASH_HOME/lib/completers/AbcCompleter.rb

-- If the command you are autocompleting is called foobar, then:
+- If the Bash command you are autocompleting is called foobar, then:

     * You must define its completions in $ASKBASH_HOME/completions/foobar.yml or ~/.askbash/completion/foobar.yml